Restoring peatlands: forest to bog transformation in the UK

 Pen y Cymoedd wind farm in Wales

-At Pen y Cymoedd, Vattenfall is investing £3m in the project and has partnered with the neighbouring Lost Peatlands of South Wales Project, making it one of the largest restoration initiatives of its kind in the country.
+At Pen y Cymoedd, Vattenfall is investing £3m in the project and has partnered with the neighbouring Lost Peatlands of South Wales Project, making it an even larger restoration initiative.

-Although both projects are mandated by the permits, Vattenfall has also voluntarily funded a three-year research programme at Swansea University to assess the risks and opportunities of wind farm development and peatland restoration on forested peatlands.
+Although both projects are mandated by the permits, Vattenfall has also voluntarily funded a three-year research programme at Swansea University.
+The programme focuses on peatland restoration in connection with wind farm development on forested peatlands.
+The initial three-year programme has now been extended with two years.

 Peat restoration within these Habitat Management Plans involves ditch blocking and ground smoothing to raise the water table – an essential step in re-establishing a functioning peat bog.
 Healthy peatlands can reduce greenhouse gas emissions, store carbon, and increase biodiversity.